Friday, March 25, 1977

 Tuesday, March 29, 1977

 I was able to work today!
 I am so happy that I was one of the first girls to call so that I can earn some money.
-Two ladies own the concession stand.
-Both ladies like to give orders and want to show they are in charge.
+The two women who own the concession stand give different orders and want to show they are in charge.
 It’s hard to know what to do since I can’t do two things at once.
-Both ladies are kind of hard on all the girls that work here.
+Both women are old maids and are hard on all the girls who work here.

 Wednesday, March 30, 31, and April 1, 1977